aghababa/Classification-of-Geolife-Trajectory-Dataset-Using-Neural-Networks/README.md

 Pn November 29, we uploaded the mapped data from our trajectory data to R^20, R^50 and R^250 under two different feature mappings appeared in our refrences [1,2].
 They are stored in folders Mapped-Data, Mappead-Data-50-dim and Mapped-Data-250-dim, respectively.

+Landmarks employed for creating these datasets are stored in Landmarks folder in csv format.
+The first one with size 20 is handpiched from near the mean and median of waypoints of the trajectories.
+The second one with size 50 is handpicked from a map visualization of all trajectories in such a way that they are chosen to be near to a group of trajectores.
+The last one with size 250 is constructed by 200 gridding points plus previously chosen 50 points from the map.

 The processing codes in python language are uploaded in the Pre-processing-codes folder.